-I declare that to the best of my knowledge and belief, during the year ended 30 June 2020 there have been no contraventions of:
+I declare that to the best of my knowledge and belief, during the period ended 30 September 2020 there have been no contraventions of:

 - i. the auditor's independence requirements as set out in the Australian Charities and Notfor-profits Commission Act 2012 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.